pypeclub/pypeclub.github.io/docs/admin_config.md

 ### colorspace

-defines all available color spaces in the studio.
+Defines all available color spaces in the studio.
 These configs not only tell the system what OCIO to use, but also how exactly it needs to be applied in the give application.
 From loading the data, trough previewing it all the way to rendered

 ### Dataflow